go-gorm/gorm.io/pages/docs/belongs_to.md

 ## Association ForeignKey

-For a belongs to relationship, GORM usually use owner's priamry key as the foreign key's value, for above example, it is `User`'s `ID`.
+For a belongs to relationship, GORM usually use owner's primary key as the foreign key's value, for above example, it is `User`'s `ID`.

 When you assign a profile to a user, GORM will save user's `ID` into profile's `UserID` field.